Genix-Pulkit/Genix-Pulkit/README.md

 ## 🚀 About Me
 - 🔥 Passionate Python developer focused on building practical applications.
-- 🎮 Avid Valorant player (Radiant rank), enjoying the challenges and teamwork in gaming.
+- 🎮 Avid Valorant player , enjoying the challenges and teamwork in gaming.
 - 📚 Innovating through projects like ScoreMentor and StockEase.

 ## 💻 Projects